 Instructions

-- Add cookies to a blender of some sort (food processor or hand blender) and process until a fine powder.
-Or you can add the cookies to a large ziplock and use a rolling pin to pound them into a fine powder.
+- Add 250 g (2 cups) Gingernut biscuits to a blender of some sort (food processor or hand blender) and process until a fine powder.
+Alternatively, you can add them to a large ziplock and use a rolling pin to pound them into a fine powder.

-- Add the spices, condensed milk and coconut to the processor with the biscuits powder and process until all combined.
-Adjust by adding in oats slowly to get the desired texture (you should be able to easily form a ball with your hands without it drooping into a puddle).
+- Add the 400 ml (1 ⅔ cups) Condensed milk, 10 g (1 tablespoon) Cinnamon, 5 g (2 teaspoon) Ground ginger, 3 g (1 teaspoon) Ground cloves, 3 g (1 teaspoon) Allspice, 40 g (½ cups) Desiccated coconut to the processor with the biscuits powder and process until all combined.
+Adjust by adding in 135 g (1 ½ cups) Rolled oats slowly to get the desired texture (you should be able to easily form a ball with your hands without it drooping into a puddle).

-- Add white chocolate to a microwave safe dish and microwave in 10 second increments until half melted.
-Stir in between increments and continue stirring once half melted as this will melt the rest and ensure it doesn't go 'gluggy'.
+- Add 45 g (¼ cups) white chocolate to a microwave safe dish and microwave in 10 second increments (stirring in between) until half melted (then just stir without heating to ensure it doesn't go 'gluggy')

 - Using a fork or chopstick, dip into the white chocolate mixture and move back and forth over the no bake gingerbread truffles until you reach the desired amount.
 Add Christmas sprinkles (optional)